 The majority of thyroid nodules do not cause any symptoms.
 However, some produce extra thyroxine, which can cause symptoms of hyperthyroidism as thyroid hormone levels go out of range.

-Thyroid nodules may be caused by iodine deficiency (rare in the United States, more common in many regions of Europe), overgrowth of normal thyroid tissue (thyroid adenomas) or Hashimoto’s disease, among other conditions.
+Thyroid nodules may be associated with iodine deficiency (rare in the United States, more common in many regions of Europe), overgrowth of normal thyroid tissue (thyroid adenomas) or Hashimoto’s disease, among other conditions.
+39 40

 If a thyroid nodule is non-cancerous (benign) and not causing any symptoms, treatment may not be necessary.
-Medical practitioners may simply opt to perform regular examinations and thyroid function tests to monitor its progress.
+A doctor may simply opt to perform regular examinations and thyroid function tests to monitor its progress.
 Large nodules, and those that cause symptoms, may be removed surgically or treated with radioactive iodine (if they are producing thyroxine).
+42